Turquoise Treasure: 1958 Packard 58L Sedan – Sold?

 The next time you’re at a show or meet with your knowledgeable collector car buddies, ask them what year the final production of Packard automobiles is.
 Chances are good you will get all sorts of different answers, few if any of which will be 1958.
 By that year, Packard’s offerings were nothing more than badge-engineered Studebakers.
 What is so ironic is that Packard bought Studebaker in 1954, and the latter’s undisclosed financial woes ended up taking down the former.

-Currently offered for $16,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly above the five-year rolling average of this guide’s summary for all 1958 Packard 58L sedans.
+Once offered for $16,000, Classic.com, the analytics and search engine for the collector car market, confirms the ask is slightly above the five-year rolling average of this guide’s summary for all 1958 Packard 58L sedans.
 By clicking on the green dots in the graph below, you can navigate to each comparable car sold as a way to help you evaluate the price of the truck featured here:

 As a second data point, the Collector Car Market Review Online Tool reveals the seller’s ask falls above this guide’s #1 “Excellent” appraisal of $14,200.